 I’ve broken the argument into five parts:1

-1. You have desires.
-You didn’t choose them, but, for whatever reasons—genetics, culture, developed tastes, conditioning, neural implants controlled by an alien spy, a computer scientist who built and coded you to believe you’re human—there you are with desires.
+- You have desires.
+You didn’t choose them, but, for whatever reasons—genetics, culture, developed tastes, conditioning, neural implants controlled by an alien spy, code by the computer scientist who designed you to believe you’re human—there you are with desires.

 For example: You desire the jolt of an espresso at 10pm, while you also, though with less relish, desire to be asleep by midnight (for the sake of your Tomorrow Self, who will be mighty grateful to you for the gesture).
 So you talk yourself down from the desire for espresso.